dotpointer/dptools/README.md

 # dptools

-dptools is a variated collection of useful tools.
+A variated collection of useful tools in Linux shells, scripts and cronjobs.

 ### backup-create, backup-mount, backup-sync, backup-umount